Guides

 Just like in the case of editors, finding contributors on social media should be easy enough.
 You’ll probably also find other contact options by googling contributors’ names:

-Once you find a way to contact a contributor, try asking them if they could connect with the editors.
+Once you find a way to contact a contributor, try asking them if they could introduce you to the editors.
 Be ready to showcase your previous articles, as most contributors won’t be open to recommending someone with no insight into their work.

 • Write for other high-authority publications — Most Southern Living’s contributors have previous experience writing for high-authority publications like the Wall Street Journal or The Spruce.
-Try to gain similar writing experience before pitching to Southern Living.
+Try gaining similar writing experience before pitching to Southern Living.
 Our article on becoming a Forbes contributor may help.

 • Connect with an editor — Some of Southern Living’s editors are active on social media.
 Follow them, engage with their content, and try to forge a relationship.